Amos 'n' Andy: Legacy

 In 1988, the Amos 'n' Andy program was inducted into the Radio Hall of Fame.
 A pair of parallel, one-block streets in west Dallas, Texas are named Amos Street and Andy Street in honor of the characters.

 The short-lived 1996 HBO sitcom The High Life was intended in part as an homage to Amos 'n' Andy, but with white characters.

-Blues guitarist Christone "Kingfish" Ingram was given the nickname "Kingfish" after the sitcom by one of his guitar teachers, Bill "Howl -N- Mad" Perry.
+Blues guitarist Christone "Kingfish" Ingram was given the nickname "Kingfish" after the sitcom by one of his guitar teachers, Bill "Howl-N-Madd" Perry.

+The show was referenced by The Simpsons in "Duffless", the sixteenth episode of the fourth season, which premiered on February 18, 1993.
+While Homer is on a tour at the Duff brewery, an old ad for the brand is played, showing that Duff was a "proud sponsor" of Amos 'n' Andy back in the 50s.

+In the 1994 film Pulp Fiction, Mia Wallace (Uma Thurman) and Vincent Vega (John Travolta) visit a '50s themed diner where waiter Buddy Holly (Steve Buscemi) asks Mia how she'd like her shake: "Amos 'n' Andy" (chocolate) or "Martin & Lewis" (vanilla).

 Later work by television cast members

 Comedian Tim Moore made numerous public appearances and was a guest on television on shows such as Jack Paar's Tonight Show and the Paul Coates Show.
 In 1958, he headlined a standup comedy act at the Mocambo Night Club in Hollywood.

 Ernestine Wade (Sapphire) and Lillian Randolph (Madame Queen) appeared together on an episode of That's My Mama called "Clifton's Sugar Mama" on October 2, 1974.
-They were friends of "Mama," played by Theresa Merritt, who wanted to see Clifton, played by Clifton Davis (later of TV show Amen), at the beginning of the episode.
+They were friends of "Mama," played by Theresa Merritt, who wanted to see Clifton, played by Clifton Davis (later of the TV show Amen), at the beginning of the episode.
 Wade played Augusta and Randolph played Mrs. Birdie.

 Jester Hairston (who played Henry Van Porter and Leroy Smith) was a regular on both That's My Mama as "Wildcat" and on Amen as "Rolly Forbes."
 He was also quite prominent in a brief role as a butler in the racially charged film In the Heat of the Night (1967).

 Amanda Randolph (Sapphire's mother, Ramona Smith) had a recurring role as Louise the housekeeper on CBS's The Danny Thomas Show and appeared in the show's 1967 reunion program, which aired shortly after her death.

 Nick Stewart (Lightnin') had a memorable cameo in It's a Mad, Mad, Mad, Mad World (1963) as a hapless driver run off the highway.
 Stewart and Johnny Lee (Calhoun) both provided voices in the Walt Disney film Song of the South in 1946.
 Johnny did the voice of Br'er Rabbit and Nick was heard as Br'er Bear.
 The film also starred black actor James Baskett, who had voiced the Gabby Gibson character in the radio series.